Skip to content

 DEKrafttraining

-Strength training is structured exercise that loads muscles against resistance — free weights, machines, bands, or bodyweight — to drive neural adaptation and muscle protein synthesis.
-Beyond building muscle and bone, it improves insulin sensitivity, mitochondrial function, and metabolic health.
-In longevity research, regular resistance training is consistently linked to lower all-cause mortality, preserved independence in later life, and reduced risk of frailty and falls.
+Strength training is structured exercise.
+You load your muscles against resistance.
+That can be free weights, machines, bands, or your own bodyweight.
+The load drives two things: nerve adaptation and muscle protein synthesis.
+It does more than build muscle and bone.
+It also sharpens your insulin sensitivity, your mitochondria, and your metabolic health.
+In longevity research, regular resistance training is consistently linked to good outcomes.
+It lowers all-cause death.
+It helps you stay independent later in life.
+And it cuts your risk of frailty and falls.

 Sources